Student Retention, Graduation, and Program Completion Times

 Meridian offers learning formats that support non-traditional and life-long learners, providing students with the support and flexibility that can help in balancing the pursuit of educational goals with professional, personal, and family commitments.
 For these reasons, the completion timeframe of Meridian students may vary from traditional university students.

 Retention rates are calculated each academic year per entering cohort, for the first and second year and are determined by the number of first-time students who remain enrolled from Fall to Fall.
 Meridian consistently maintains very high retention rates, as shown in the charts below.
-All available retention rates for the Business and Education Programs are provided below.
+All available retention rates for the Business and Transformative Learning Programs are provided below.

 Completion rates are calculated based on the number of graduates divided by the students available for graduation, per entering cohort.
 The “number in program” is the number of students scheduled to complete the program within the reporting calendar years (2014 and 2015).
 The “Number in Program” includes students that may still be enrolled.
 The “Number of Graduates” is the number of students who completed the program within 100% of the program length.